Commercial spaces aimed at improving passenger experience

 - Commercial services inside the terminal: Shops, duty free, restaurants, entertainment and personal care services, business centres and VIP lounges, regulated services (lotteries, pharmacies and tobacco shops), financial services (currency exchange, cash machines, etc.), advertising, WiFi, vehicle rental, car parks, etc. There are more than 200,000 square metres of commercial surface area and more than 800 shops.

 - Commercial services managed by Aena: all car parks and the majority of VIP lounges at airports are managed directly by Aena (strategies, commercialisation, pricing, marketing, etc.).
-There are 168 car parks with over 110,000 spaces in 32 airports, and more than 22 VIP lounges1 covering 20,000 square metres designed for comfort and work (there is also the possibility of there being commercial agreements with airlines, travel agencies, tour operators and companies).
+There are 168 car parks with over 110,000 spaces in 32 airports, and 23 VIP lounges1 covering more than 20,000 square metres designed for comfort and work (there is also the possibility of there being commercial agreements with airlines, travel agencies, tour operators and companies).

 - Real Estate Management from two perspectives: renting facilities for logistical and support uses (offices and warehouses inside and outside of terminals; paved surfaces, hangars, and loading bays that support airport operations); and, on the other hand, managing facilities for other businesses outside of the terminals (petrol stations and corporate aviation FBOs).
 There are more than 650,000 square metres of offices and warehouses, more than 250,000 square metres of hangars, more than 380,000 square metres of loading bays, 25 service stations and 4 FBOs.